guikarai/PERA/data-collection.md

 More information available here: http://www-01.ibm.com/support/docview.wss?uid=tss1tc000066&aid=3

-**NOTE:** Some results to be presented in the Crypto Assessment assumes that the following performance APARs have been applied to systems: **OA53718**, **OA53664**.
+**NOTE:** Some results to be presented in the Crypto Assessment assumes that the following performance APARs have been applied to systems: OA53718, OA53664.

-**NOTE:** For pervasive encryption estimations, there are required APARs that provide enhancements to DFSMS SMF 42.6 for pervasive encryption. z/OS V2.1 and V2.2 require **OA52132**, and **OA52734** is required for V2.3.
+**NOTE:** For pervasive encryption estimations, there are required APARs that provide enhancements to DFSMS SMF 42.6 for pervasive encryption. z/OS V2.1 and V2.2 require **OA52132, and OA52734** is required for V2.3.

 **NOTE:** If the machine where SMF records are collected from has no zAAP and no zIIP, PROJECTCPU=YES must be specified in IEAOPTxx (at least during the collected period, but can remain active)

+**NOTE:** Regarding Coupling Facility Encryption assessment. **APAR OA51879** for z/OS V2.2 provides XES support for enhanced list/cache reporting.
+Additionally, **APAR OA52003** provides new fields in the SMF 74.4 records to capture new structure information provided by XES in **APAR OA51879**.

 ## 2. zERT SMF 119 type 12